 The development of digital learning platforms by Universities across the world have greatly enhanced the dynamics of a lecture room.
 As a direct result of the impact of COVID-19, The Imperial College Centre for Continuing Professional Development is launching its well established “Metals and Energy Finance” course as a distance learning initiative covering both technical appraisal and financial evaluation of mineral projects.
 This follows the successful delivery of the “Introduction to Mining and Mining Finance” course as an On-line option.

-The course is made up with four modules: (*two of which run in parallel)
+The course is made up of four modules: (*two of which run in parallel on Day 1)

 Registered participants who attend and complete an evaluation at the end of the course will receive a formal Imperial College London Certificate of Attendance.